ZeroOne010101/ZeroBot/README.md

 # ZeroBot
 A Discord bot written in python using discord.py.
-Currently broken and neglected due to not having much time and discord.py changing its syntax.
+Currently WIP.